JeromyCole/pong2.0/README.md

 -Keeps lifetime count of player wins via serialization/pickling

-Updates Coming:
+Updates coming soon:

 -Power ups: Randomly or condition generated items that if touched with paddle will either hurt or help player.
 Such as paddle   size reduction/enhancement, multi paddle, multi ball that doesn't return to hurt sender.

--Give option for different window sizes.
+-Option for different window sizes.
 Maybe 1 60% larger and another at a large 16:9 ratio.
 All elements would need pushed out to new positions, adjust target areas, add option to startup screen (before countdown) to choose screen size.

--Give option to choose screen color (along with screen size) lay on white screen (instead of black).
+-Option to choose screen color (along with screen size) lay on white screen (instead of black).

 -Sync game speed with a constant of some sort.
 The system clock?